lakinsimmerman/Dietary-Food-Recall/README.md

 ![ 24 Hour Food Recall ]( https://github.com/lakinsimmerman/Dietary-Food-Recall/blob/master/ll.jpg )
 ## Introduction ##
 People everywhere find themselves unaware of the amount of calories they consume a day.
 This is not surpising due to the amount of stresses and daily tasks that demand our constant attention.
-From work, to kids, to college classes, Americans are overwhelmed with busy schedules.
+From work, to taking care of  kids, to performing well in college classes, Americans are overwhelmed with busy schedules.
-This has lead to the loss of focus when it comes to consuming moderate food intake in American culture.
+This has lead to a loss of personal focus in regards to consumption of a moderate daily intake of food in American culture.
 So how does this affect American people?
 According to [ National Institute of Diabetes and Digestive and Kidney Disease ]( https://www.niddk.nih.gov/health-information/health-statistics/overweight-obesity), America is facing an obesity epidemic.
 Upon this concerning fact, we will take a look at how to perform a 24 hour food recall in order to improve nutritional status of Americans.

-In order to develop a change, an evaluation of an individual's diet must take place.
+In order to develop a beneficial change in American's food consumption, an evaluation of an individual's diet must take place.
-The first order of business is often one of the most in depth and brain stretching procedures.
+A 24 hour food recall requires a very in-depth and brain stretching task for individuals involved.
 The client must be able to recall all the food that they have consumed in the last 24 hours.
 This allows a dietitian or any health conscious individual to be able to advise, encourage, and ultimately provide resources for the patient to become a healthier and version of themselves.
 The following provides step-by-step instructions on how to construct a 24 hour diet recall in order to advance in determining nutritional needs later in the future.